R. M. Veerappan

-R. M. Veerappan (also referred to as RMV or Rama Veerappan) is an Indian politician, an early Dravidian Leader, and a movie producer and screenwriter from the Indian state of Tamil Nadu.
-He is the founder and leader of the MGR Kazhagam party.
-He served as a Cabinet Minister in five governments from 1977 to 1996, is a three-time Member of Legislative Council and a two-time member of the Legislative Assembly.
+R. M. Veerappan (9 September 1926 – 9 April 2024), also referred to as RMV or Rama Veerappan, was an Indian film producer, screenwriter and politician from the Indian state of Tamil Nadu.
+He was the founder and leader of the MGR Kazhagam party.
+He served as a Cabinet Minister in five governments from 1977 to 1996, was a three-time Member of Legislative Council and a two-time Member of the Legislative Assembly.
 He was the Leader of the House for Legislative Assembly and Leader of ADMK party of the Legislative Council.
 He was the architect behind the ADMK organization, unified the MGR fan clubs for the party formation.
 He was called as the 'Chanakya' of AIADMK politics in the 70's and 80's.

 Political and entertainment career

-RMV was introduced to Periyar in Karaikudi by Rama Subbaiah.
+Veerappan was introduced to Periyar in Karaikudi by Rama Subbaiah.
 He soon began to follow his Dravidian ideologies.
 He moved to Erode with Periyar and was there with him for some time.
 He met many other Dravidian leaders.
 He subsequently joined K R Ramaswamy's Krishnan Drama Company as supervisor.
 During this period, he became an admirer of Arignar Anna and also friends with Chevalier Sivaji Ganesan.
 The company was closed in 1950 and R. M. V. went to Madras.

 In 1953 he met MGR through the advice of his mentor C N Annadurai and joined his drama company as Manager, later becoming an executive director of the Company Em.Gee.Yar Pictures.
 Nadodi Mannan was the first film under this banner which was released on 22 August 1958.
 The company later filmed Adimai Penn and Ulagam sutrum Valiban.

-RMV later started his own production house and the banner's debut movie titled "Deiva Thai," with MGR in the lead role, was released in 1964.
+Veerappan later started his own production house and the banner's debut movie titled "Deiva Thai," with MGR in the lead role, was released in 1964.
 Director K Balachander made his debut into the Tamil film industry by writing the dialogues for this movie.
 Following that, MGR and RMV appeared together in many movies under this banner, such as Naan Anayittal, Kaavalkaran, Kannan En Kadhalan and Idhaya Kani.
 Rickshawkaran, produced by Sathya Movies, helped MGR achieve the National award for his performance.
 In addition to this, the production house made films including Kadhal Parisu, Kakki Chattai, Ranuva Veeran, Moondru Mugam, Thanga Magan, Oor Kavalan, Panakaran, Baasha, Mandhira Punnagai, and Puthiya Vaanam.
 Among his movies, Basha, was remarkable and set box office records in all major South Indian languages.